 - Second – Filing a claim for No-Fault benefits through the auto insurance policy in which the “named insured” is a “relative” of the injured owner who lives in the “same household” as the injured owner.
 (MCL 500.3114(1))

 - Third – Filing a claim for No-Fault benefits through the Michigan Assigned Claims Plan.
 (MCL 500.3114(4))

 Normally, the first order of “priority” for a car accident victim to claim No-Fault benefits is the auto insurance policy in which he or she is “named” as the “named insured.”
 (MCL 500.3114(1)) But that is not possible when the policy covering an injured owner’s vehicle was purchased by a non-owner because then the “named insured” on the policy will be the non-owner.
 However, depending on the circumstances, the injured owner may be able to claim under the policy if the “named insured” is a spouse or a resident relative.

 Need help?
 Call Michigan Auto Law first

 If you have been injured in a car accident and the insurance company is questioning whether you were insured because your policy was purchased by someone whose name is not on the vehicle’s title, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with our experienced auto accident attorneys.
-You can also get help from an experienced auto accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced auto accident attorney by visiting our contact page or you can use the chat feature on our website.